flamenlp/KGScout/README.md

 # KGScout

-This repository contains the official implementation of the paper **KG-Scout: A Policy Driven Knowledge-Graph Retrieval to Mitigate Factual Inaccuracies of Large Language Model**
+Official implementation of **KG-Scout: A Policy Driven Knowledge-Graph Retrieval to Mitigate Factual Inaccuracies of Large Language Model**.

 ## Overview

-KGScout is a two-phase KGQA pipeline that:
+KGScout is a two-phase KGQA pipeline:
-1. Uses a trained path ranking model to select top-k relevant triplets from a knowledge graph
+1. **Retrieval**: A trained path ranking model selects top-k relevant triplets from a knowledge graph
-2. Employs Large Language Models (LLMs) to generate answers from the selected triplets
+2. **Generation**: An LLM generates answers from the selected triplets

-Comprehensive evaluation analysis including LLM comparison, k-value ablation studies, coverage analysis, and statistical comparisons between retriever methods are done here

 ## Installation